Marketing management

+which Aghazadeh defines in terms of "recognizing, generating and disseminating market insight to ensure better market-related decisions".

 Structure

 Marketing management employs tools from economics and competitive strategy to analyze the industry context in which the firm operates.
 These include Porter's five forces, analysis of strategic groups of competitors, value chain analysis and others.

 In competitor analysis, marketers build detailed profiles of each competitor in the market, focusing on their relative competitive strengths and weaknesses using SWOT analysis.
 Marketing managers will examine each competitor's cost structure, sources of profits, resources and competencies, competitive positioning and product differentiation, degree of vertical integration, historical responses to industry developments, and other factors.

-Marketing management often conduct market research and marketing research to perform marketing analysis.
-Marketers employ a variety of techniques to conduct market research, but some of the more common include:
+Marketing management often implies market research and marketing research to perform a primary analysis.
+For this, a variety of techniques are implemented.
+Some of the most common ones include: